nbiada/vercel-cors-proxy/README.md

-# Local CORS Proxy
+# VERCEL CORS PROXY

+Proxy to bypass CORS issues working in VERCEL environment.
+This project is a fork from [Local Cors Proxy](https://github.com/garmeeh/local-cors-proxy) created by Gary Meehan.
-Simple proxy to bypass CORS issues.
-This was built as a local dev only solution to enable prototyping against existing APIs without having to worry about CORS.
+was built as a local dev only solution to enable prototyping against existing APIs without having to worry about CORS.

 This module was built to solve the issue of getting this error: